-Federal Reserve Guidance on Managing Outsourcing Risk Google Cloud Commentary Go Re IV.
+Federal Reserve Guidance on Managing Outsourcing Risk Google Cloud Commentary Google Cloud Financial Services Contract Reference IV.
 Service Provider Risk Management Programs 1 B. Due Diligence and Selection of Service Providers A financial institution should conduct an evaluation of and perform the necessary due diligence for a prospective service provider prior to engaging the service provider.
 The depth and formality of the due diligence performed will vary depending on the scope, complexity, and importance of the planned outsourcing arrangement, the financial institution's familiarity with prospective service providers, and the reputation and industry standing of the service provider.
 Throughout the due diligence process, financial institution technical experts and key stakeholders should be engaged in the review and approval process as needed.
 The overall due diligence process includes a review of the service provider with regard to: 1.
 Business background, reputation, and strategy; 2.
 Financial performance and condition; and 3.
 Operations and internal controls. assessment before deciding to use our services.
 To assist you, we've provided information for each of the areas you need to consider in the rows that follow.
-N/ 2 1.
+N/A 2 1.
 Business Background, Reputation, and Strategy 3 Financial institutions should review a prospective service provider's status in the industry and corporate history and qualifications; review the background and reputation of the service provider and its principals; and ensure that the service provider has an appropriate background check program for its employees.
 The service provider's experience in providing the proposed service should be evaluated in order to assess its qualifications and competencies to perform the service.
 The service provider's business model, including its business strategy and mission, service philosophy, quality initiatives, and organizational policies should be evaluated.
 Financial institutions should also consider the resiliency and adaptability of the service provider's business model as factors in assessing the future viability of the provider to perform services.
 Financial institutions should check the service provider's references to ascertain its performance record, and verify any required licenses and certifications.
 Financial institutions should also verify whether there are any pending legal or regulatory compliance issues (for example, litigation, regulatory actions, or complaints) that are associated with the prospective service provider and its principals.
 You can review Google's corporate and financial information on Alphabet's Investor Relations page.
 This provides information about our mission, business model and strategy and details of material pending legal proceedings.
 It also provides information about our organizational policies e.g. our Code of Conduct.
-Reputation See how Google Workspace customers from a variety of industries have used Google Workspace to transform their businesses.
-Principals: Information about Google Cloud's leadership team is available on our Media Resources page.
-Background checks: Google conducts background checks on our employees N//
+Reputation • Qualifications and competencies: Google Cloud has been named as a leader in several reports by third party industry analysts.
+You can read these on our Analyst Reports page. • Principals: Information about Google Cloud's leadership team is available on our Media Resources page.
+N/A